stanleycyang/stanleycyang.github.io/_posts/2015-08-30-how-to-start-programming.markdown

 ###If you enjoyed this blog..

-Let me know at [stanley@stanleycyang.com](stanley@stanleycyang.com)!
+Let me know at <mailto:stanley@stanleycyang.com>

-I would love to get you started coding with tips, advice, or references.
+I would love to get you started coding with tips, advices, references.